MashiroW/QT-saver/README.md

 > 🔴 **⚠️ WARNING – Script No Longer Functional (as of mid-May 2025)**
 >
-> After working reliably for over 2.5 years, this script no longer works due to **major changes in Instagram's API and story payloads** introduced in **May 2025**.
+> After working reliably for over 2.5 years (iOS version included), this script no longer works due to **major changes in Instagram's API and story payloads** introduced in **May 2025**.
 > Instagram has:
 >
 > - Broken access to **private stories** first, then extended this to **public stories (especially videos)**.